pablodecm/phd_thesis/src/105_chapter_5.md

 EFT points considered for the signal, and from the bias corrected distribution from the data-driven background dataset.

+Given the slight mis-modelling for at the lower range of the classifier output on the control regions discussed in [Section @sec:bkg_validation].
+A study studying the variation of the expected limit when a non-zero mininum value is considered in the likelihood, finding that considering classifier output values larger than 0.2 results on a negligible loss on sensitivity (i.e. smaller than 2\%) while greatly improving the overall data-background compatibility.
+Only 64 of the initial 80 bins of the classifier distribution are used to build the Poisson likelihood used for statistical inference.
+The best-fit distributions for signal, background and data for the classifier output are shown in [Figure @fig:Figure_007], while the those corresponding to the reconstructed Higgs boson masses are shown in [Figure @fig:Figure_008].

+Only two mixture components are considered in the the final statistical model, signal representing $\textrm{pp} \rightarrow \textrm{HH}  \rightarrow
+\textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}})$ and
+background estimated from data and dominated by QCD multi-jet processes and secondarly by top quark production with additional jets.
+The contribution from other hard processes that can produce four b-quarks, such as $\textrm{t}\bar{\textrm{t}}\textrm{H}$,
+$\textrm{Z}\textrm{H}$,
+$\textrm{b}\bar{\textrm{b}}\textrm{H}$, and single Higgs boson production was estimated from simulated samples and found to be negligible in comparison with the considered background uncertainties at the current level of experiment sensitivity.

 ![Results of the for best fit of the statistical model of BDT classifier output distribution for the SM HH production signal